Dr Jonathan Gross

 - Pitts, S & Gross, J. (2017) ‘Audience Exchange: Cultivating Peer-to-Peer Dialogue at Unfamiliar Arts Events’.
 Arts and the Market.
 Volume 7, Issue 1.

 - Gross, J. & Pitts, S. (2016) ‘Audiences for the contemporary arts: Exploring varieties of participation across art forms in Birmingham’.
 Participations: Journal of Audience and Reception Studies.
 Volume 13, Issue 1.

 Expertise and public engagement

-Jonathan is currently teaching on the module ‘Cultural Management: In Small Arts and Cultural Organizations’.
-He has previously taught on MA programmes in Culture, Creativity and Entrepreneurship (University of Leeds) and Music Management (University Sheffield), and on a number of BA programmes at Birkbeck College, University of London.
-His teaching areas include topics in arts management, cultural studies, cultural sociology, audience studies, and qualitative research methods.
+Prior to working at King’s, he has taught on MA programmes in Culture, Creativity and Entrepreneurship (University of Leeds), Music Management (University Sheffield), and on a number of BA programmes at Birkbeck College, University of London.

-Jonathan’s research typically explores possibilities for affecting change, working with organisations and publics to explore initiatives they might implement in response to (and through) the research process.
+Jonathan’s research typically explores possibilities for affecting change, working with policymakers, cultural organisations and publics to explore initiatives they might implement in response to (and through) the research process.
 He has also conducted a number of programme evaluations, directly informing the development of specific cultural projects.